publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch68/schA/ptII/m__us_usc_t26_s6664.md

         (2) the amount of rebates made.

         For purposes of paragraph (2), the term “rebate” means so much of an abatement, credit, refund, or other repayment, as was made on the ground that the tax imposed was less than the excess of the amount specified in paragraph (1) over the rebates previously made.
+A rule similar to the rule of section 6211(b)(4) shall apply for purposes of this subsection.

     (b) __Penalties applicable only where return filed__